gabee-chan/MSc_Thesis/README.md

 # MSc_Thesis
-In this repository are all the code I did and results from my MSc thesis project.
+In this repository are all the results from my MSc thesis project.